Who we serve

 Final Expense PPC Management That Runs on Our Own Numbers

-Managed final expense PPC: Google + Facebook ads run by people who generate FE leads at ~$7.40 CPL across 17 live campaigns.
-See the math, then book a
+Managed final expense PPC: Google + Facebook ads run by people who generate their own FE leads.
+See the math, then book an audit.

 Marketing for Burial Insurance Agents

-Marketing for burial insurance agents from operators who run a real final-expense lead book (~$7.40 CPL, ~1-in-6 close).
-Guaranteed-issue angle, build
+Marketing for burial insurance agents from operators who run a real final-expense lead book.
+Guaranteed-issue angle, funnels, and follow-up that convert.

 Final-Expense SEO That Ranks for the Searches That Convert